 BrightSpire Capital, Inc. is a commercial real estate ("CRE") credit real estate investment trust ("REIT") focused on originating, acquiring, financing and managing a diversified portfolio consisting primarily of CRE debt investments and net leased properties predominantly in the United States.
 CRE debt investments primarily consist of first mortgage loans, which the Company expects to be its primary investment strategy.
 Additionally, the Company may selectively originate mezzanine loans and make preferred equity investments, which may include profit participations.
 The mezzanine loans and preferred investments equity may be in conjunction with the Company's origination of corresponding first mortgages on the same properties.
 Net leased properties consist of CRE properties with long-term leases to tenants on a net-lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance capital expenditures and real estate taxes.
-The Company will continue to target net leased equity investments in CRE debt securities primarily consisting of commercial mortgage-backed securities ("CMBS") ("B-pieces" of a CMBS securitization pool) or CRE collateralized loan obligations ("CLOs") (including the junior tranches thereof, collateralized by pools of CRE debt investments).
+The Company will continue to target net leased equity investments on a selective basis.
+The Company also currently has investments in CRE debt securities primarily consisting of commercial mortgage-backed securities ("CMBS") ("B-pieces" of a CMBS securitization pool) or CRE collateralized loan obligations ("CLOs") (including the junior tranches thereof, collateralized by pools of CRE debt investments).